 Among those in attendance was Annabelle Kong '20, a physics major at Bryn Mawr College, who was awarded the Future of Physics Days Award.
-Annabelle presented two research projects—"Interface Magnetism of Magnetic Multilayers with Interfacial Dzyaloshinskii-Moriya Interaction and Fabrication" and "Characterization of Magnetic-vortex Microdisks for Applying Force in Mechanobiological Systems"—at the undergraduate session.
+Annabelle, who is from China, presented two research projects—"Interface Magnetism of Magnetic Multilayers with Interfacial Dzyaloshinskii-Moriya Interaction and Fabrication" and "Characterization of Magnetic-vortex Microdisks for Applying Force in Mechanobiological Systems"—at the undergraduate session.

 “The March Meeting 2018 was definitely a new and exciting experience for me," says Annabelle, "as it was the first physics conference I ever attended and presented in.
 I had the chance to practice my scientific presentation skills as well as network with peers from different institutions, participate in workshops designed exclusively for undergraduate students, hear about possibilities of academic and career paths beyond the undergraduate experience, and most importantly, listen to inspiring talks at the frontiers of physics research.”